 That’s it!
 Obviously you can change the colors of the lines (which I did in above screenshot and the example sheet) to make it look prettier and more organized.

-Certainly above is a very simple solution for forecasting revenue as there are a lot more advanced techniques such as more sophisticated machine learning methods.
-We are also not counting in any other influencing factors as for example seasonality, competition etc. when forecasting based on the last 6 month.
+Certainly above is a very simple solution for forecasting revenue as there are a lot more advanced techniques such as the moving average forecasting method.
+We are also not counting in any other influencing factors such as seasonality, competition etc..

-Nonetheless above is a valid demonstration on how simple data science techniques (linear regression in this case) can be applied to real life marketing challenges by everyone, even when non-technical.
+Nonetheless above is a valid demonstration on how a simple data science technique (linear regression in this case) can be applied to real life marketing challenges by everyone.
 You could use above methods for all kind of marketing forecasting, e.g.: